opensearch-project/reporting/kibana-reports/docs/dev/OpenSearch-Dashboards-Reporting-Design-Proposal.md

 1. As a user, when I select `Alert`, I should be able to select the alert a report gets triggered from.

 ##### Delivery settings
-1. As a user, I should be able to deliver a report to Kibana and/or Email recepients.
+1. As a user, I should be able to deliver a report to OpenSearch Dashboards and/or Email recepients.
-1. As a user, when I set Kibana as a delivery channel, I should be able to select which Kibana users the report gets delivered to.
+1. As a user, when I set OpenSearch Dashboards as a delivery channel, I should be able to select which OpenSearch Dashboards users the report gets delivered to.
 1. As a user, when I set email as a delivery channel, I should be able to set recepients, email subject, and email body.
 1. As a user, I should be able to insert a file URL refecence to the email body.
 1. As a user, I should be able to insert the report source URL reference to the email body.